-The original Speed Breeze model from Reebok placed an emphasis on breathable coverage and an appealing yet uncluttered design.
-The Speed Breeze 2 still respects those design aspects, though it now aims to further heighten the tidy construction of the facade by using fewer printed overlays and by incorporating a shoehorn-like heel collar instead of a stitch-on pull tab.
-The rest of the tech (midsole and outsole) remain loyal to the predecessor’s feature set.
+- The original Speed Breeze model from Reebok placed an emphasis on breathable coverage and an appealing yet uncluttered design.
+The Speed Breeze 2 still respects those design aspects, though it now further heightens the tidy construction of the facade by using fewer printed overlays and by incorporating a shoehorn-like heel collar instead of a stitch-on pull tab.
+The rest of the tech (midsole and outsole) remains loyal to the predecessor’s feature set.

 Size and fit